-Course Objectives: The objective of this course is to impart knowledge about the error analysis error propagation, the use of elementary statistics and curve fitting to improve research quality.
+Course Objectives: The objective of this course is to impart knowledge about the error analysis, error propagation, the use of elementary statistics and curve fitting to improve research quality.
+Course Contents:

-Error as uncertainties, importance of knowing uncertainty, estimation of uncertainty, significant figures, discrepancy, fractional uncertainties, propagation of uncertainties.
-Hours 7.5 Unit-II
+Error as uncertainties, importance of knowing uncertainty, estimation of uncertainty in reading scales and repeatable measurements, best estimate of uncertainty, significant figures, discrepancy, comparison of measured and accepted values, comparison of two measured numbers, checking relationship with graph, fractional uncertainties, significant and fractional uncertainty relation, Uncertainty in product rule.
+Unit-II